Washington Post to start charging for digital access

-The Washington Post WPO.N plans to start charging for some digital content starting this summer, becoming one of the last major U.S. newspapers to reach into readers' wallets for new online revenue.
+March 18 The Washington Post plans to start charging for some digital content starting this summer, becoming one of the last major U.S. newspapers to reach into readers' wallets for new online revenue.

 Online readers of the Post will be required to pay a subscription fee after accessing 20 free articles per month.
 Subscribes to the print edition of the newspaper will have free access to all of the Post's digital content.